Monday night and Tuesday update

 Monday night: Severe weather is not anticipated.
 No snow or ice.

-Will there be a chance for non-severe thunderstorms?
+Monday night: Will there be a chance for non-severe thunderstorms?
 Yes - a few thunderstorms possible.
+If you want to view radar - click here.

 .